ReloPortal Redesign

 Role & Leadership

-Led the design of enterprise pricing decision tools used by merchandising and pricing teams to analyze, model,
+Led product design for enterprise pricing systems used by merchandising and pricing teams to analyze, model, and execute pricing strategies.

 The Challenge

-Merchandising teams needed clearer visibility into pricing dynamics across multiple product categories.
+Merchandising teams lacked clear visibility into pricing dynamics across categories.

 Key Decision Frameworks & System Models